-Depending on the installation location, it could be necessary to install factory-supplied drain plug(s).
-See pages 13 to 16 for information in reference to outdoor unit placement.
+Depending on the installation location, it may be necessary to install factory-supplied drain plug(s).
+For information in reference to outdoor unit placement, see the "Outdoor Unit Location Selection" section.

-Ensure drain piping is insulated.
-Drain water from the defrost mode will freeze and build up in the outdoor unit, impairing heating performance, and even will damage the outdoor unit.
+Sensure drain piping is insulated.
+Drain water from the defrost mode may freeze and build up in the outdoor unit, impairing heating performance, and even may damage the outdoor unit.